Figure out the best AP® Calculus review book for your unique strengths and weaknesses in order to pass the AP® Calculus exam.

 First, take Barron’s diagnostic test or the first exam in Best and Lux to get a baseline score.

-Then, if needed, review one chapter at a time, either in Barron’s book or Rogawski.
+Then, if needed, review one chapter at a time, using Barron’s book, Rogawski, or Flipped Math.
 As you finish the chapter, try the practice AP® problems in Rogawski’s book.

 After reviewing the entire curriculum, continue to take practice exams in Barron, Korsunsky, and/or Best and Lux’s books as time allows.